Community association lawyer Elliot Berton recently led a roundtable discussion for community association board members…

 Hudson L. Voltz PC and Gawthrop Greenwood have a strong, collegial relationship, McKenna told Law360 Pulse on Wednesday, with attorneys from each firm referring clients to the other when appropriate.
 McKenna, who also serves as chair of Gawthrop Greenwood’s management committee, said Voltz, nicknamed “Hud,” has been friendly with the firm since he opened his practice in 1992.

-McKenna spoke to Law360 Pulse on Wednesday about the reasons why the firms merged and the advantages of adding Voltz and Satterthwaite to the roster.
+McKenna spoke to Law360 Pulse on Wednesday about the reasons why the firms joined forces and the advantages of adding Voltz and Satterthwaite to the roster.
 This interview has been edited for length and clarity.

 GAWTHROP GREENWOOD’S PATRICK MCKENNA: This was a mutual pursuit, that’s the best way to look at it.
 We’ve known Hud for a long time and have been friends with him and Janet for decades.
 Hud had a great working relationship with our attorneys both in the past and the present, from a collaborative standpoint.